bgshih/aster/README.md

 ## Demo

-A demo program is located at `aster/demo.py`, accompanied with pretrained model files which can be found at our [release page](https://github.com/bgshih/aster/releases).
+A demo program is located at `aster/demo.py`, accompanied with pretrained model files available on our [release page](https://github.com/bgshih/aster/releases).
 Download `model-demo.zip` and extract it under `aster/experiments/demo/` before running the demo.

 To run the demo, simply execute: